Policies and Procedures

 Staff who fail to comply with this policy will be subject to disciplinary action.

-Visitors and parents at the nursery must not Text, Call or Create images whilst in any area where children are present, we kindly ask all visitors/parents to ask for the use of a room to make or receive calls/texts and only when absolutely necessary.
+Visitors and parents at the nursery must not Text, Call or Create images whilst in any area where children are present, we kindly ask all visitors/parents to ask for the use of a room to make or receive calls/texts and only when necessary.

 Work mobile